UltraEval/AudioEvals/README.md

 The `--model` parameter allows you to specify which model to use for evaluation.
 The following options are available:

 - `qwen2-audio`: Use the Qwen2 Audio model.
-- `gemini-1.5-pro`: Use the Gemini 1.5 Pro model.
+- `gemini-pro`: Use the Gemini 1.5 Pro model.
 - `gemini-1.5-flash`: Use the Gemini 1.5 Flash model.
-- `qwen2-audio-api`: Use the Qwen2 Audio API model.
+- `qwen-audio`: Use the qwen2-audio-instruct Audio API model.

 eval your model: [docs/how eval your model.md](docs%2Fhow%20eval%20your%20model.md)